PieBru/ai_engineer/README.md

 *   `--time`: Enable timestamp display in the user prompt from the start.
 *   `--test-inference [MODEL_PATTERN]`: Test capabilities.
 If `MODEL_PATTERN` (wildcards `*` and `?` supported) is provided, tests matching models.
 Otherwise, tests all models from `MODEL_CONTEXT_WINDOWS` and configured roles.
 Exits after testing.

+### **Runtime Commands**
+Software Engineer AI Assistant offers a variety of runtime commands to manage your session, configure settings, and access help.
+For detailed information on any specific command, use the `/help {command_name}` feature.
+For example, `/help set` will display detailed usage for the `/set` command.

+Help files are typically located in a `help/` directory.
+The assistant attempts to load a requested help file (e.g., `topic.md` for `/help topic`, or `help.md` for `/help`) by first checking in a `help/` subdirectory relative to its own installation path (system-level help).
+If the file is not found there, it then checks for the same file within a `help/` subdirectory in the current working directory (project-specific or user-level help).
+If a specific topic isn't found in either location, the assistant will attempt to show the default `help.md` page, again checking both locations.

+The main help page, which lists all available commands, can be accessed with `/help`.

+Common runtime commands include:
+*   `/add`: Add files or folders to the conversation context.
+*   `/set`: Configure session parameters like the model or reasoning style.
+*   `/rules`: Manage the AI's system prompt or guiding rules.
+*   `/context` (or `/session`): Save, load, or list conversation contexts.
+*   `/shell`: Execute shell commands.
+*   `/test`: Run diagnostic tests.
+*   And more!
+Use `/help` to see the full list.

 ### Usage Examples

 #### **Natural Conversation with Automatic File Operations**